Matthew's interests include writing, gaming, movies, and pretending to be Irish despite only having one Irish Great Grandparent.

 It marks the entrance to a section of the catacombs that was converted into a large underground tomb during the 18th century.
 Mass graves in central Paris were overflowing with human bodies, posing a serious threat to public health, and it had been decided to move the bodies to an abandoned quarry on the outskirts of the city.

-For years, covered wagons accompanied by chanting priests transported human remains to their new resting place, where the bones were stacked neatly in piles on the ground or in the walls.
+For years, covered wagons accompanied by chanting priests transported human remains to their new resting place, where the bones were stacked neatly in piles on the ground or plastered into the walls.

 4. The Stanley Hotel in Colorado, United States